espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

     :esp8266: *  The ESP chip is reset into UART bootloader mode.
 The host starts by sending SYNC commands.
 These commands have a large data payload which is also used by the ESP chip to detect the configured baud rate.
 The ESP8266 will initialise at 74800bps with a 26MHz crystal and 115200bps with a 40MHz crystal.
 However the sync packets can be sent at any baud rate, and the UART peripheral will detect this.
     :not esp8266: *  The ESP chip is reset into UART bootloader mode.
 The host starts by sending SYNC commands.
 These commands have a large data payload which is also used by the ESP chip to detect the configured baud rate. {IDF_TARGET_NAME} always initialises at 115200bps.
 However the sync packets can be sent at any baud rate, and the UART peripheral will detect this.
     *  The host should wait until it sees a valid response to a SYNC command, indicating the ESP chip is correctly communicating.
-    *  esptool then (by default) uses the "RAM Download" sequence to upload software stub loader code to IRAM of the chip.
+    *  esptool then (by default) uses the "RAM Download" sequence to upload software :ref:`stub loader <stub>` code to IRAM of the chip.
 The MEM_END command contains the entry-point address to run the software loader.
        The software loader then sends a custom SLIP packet of the sequence OHAI (``0xC0 0x4F 0x48 0x41 0x49 0xC0``), indicating that it is now running.
 This is the only unsolicited packet ever sent by the ESP.
        If the ``--no-stub`` argument is supplied to esptool, this entire step is skipped.
     *  esptool then uses READ_REG commands to read various addresses on the chip, to identify chip subtype, revision, etc.